albexl/sudoku-nonomino/README.md

 # sudoku-nonomino
-School Declarative Programming Project in Haskell
+Declarative Programming Project in `Haskell`.
+School project to evaluate skills in the `Haskell` programming language, solving a particular type of `Sudoku`.